 A Physical Therapy Guide to Meniscus Tears

-Continue reading to learn more about how a physical therapist can help you assess and recover from an injury to your meniscus.
+Physical therapy effectively manages knee pain and dysfunction caused by a torn meniscus.
+Plus, working closely with a physical therapist can reduce your long-term risk of developing arthritis and chronic knee pain.
+Continue reading to learn more about how a CityPT physical therapist can help you assess and recover from an injury to your meniscus.

 - Symptoms of a Meniscus Tear

-- What are the Most Common Causes of Meniscus Tears?
+- What are the Most Common Causes of a Meniscus Tear?

 - Diagnosing a Meniscus Tear